julianG-software/NixosConfig/hosts/nixos-minimal/info.md

 # nixos

-This is the config for my default nixos host and is intended as a generall purpose daily driver.
+This is the config for a minimal tty only enviroment

 ## Hardware
 this hardware is mainly run on my Asus Zenbook.